erik-adelbert/aoc/2025/README.md

 - For each row, it toggles the x-coordinates of the current row's points in a sorted edge list, then builds intervals from these edges.
 - It checks all the current candidate rectangles to see if they can be extended to the current row, updating the maximum area if so.
-- Candidate that are no longer valid (not covered by any current interval) are removed.
+- Candidates that are no longer valid (not covered by any current interval) are removed.
 - New candidates are started at each new edge in the current row.

 This approach ensures that all possible maximal rectangles are considered, but only those that can actually be extended are kept.
 It is so efficient!